thcp/jenkins-provisioner/README.md

 # jenkins-provisioner
-Jenkins server provisioner for systems where docker isn't a option
+Jenkins server provisioner for systems where docker isn't a option due to lack of sudo/root permission.

 ### Features